straut12/sj4u-gh/_pages/ref/coding/python.md

 ```$ python3.7 -c "import site; print (site.getsitepackages())" | tr "," "\n"```
 You can use pydoc to browse the locations in a browser and searches for the specific methods you're using
 ```$ python3.7 -m pydoc -b```

+> If working in an editor like vs code you'll need to make sure you have the right version of python3 selected (in vscode it can be selected in bottom right frame).

 # OOP vs Procedural
 There are a couple different approaches to the over-all flow or framework of your code, how it is structured and organized.
 Procedural vs Object Oriented Programming (OOP).